What is cheating?

 What happens if I am caught cheating?

-We take cheating and other academic misconduct very seriously, whether in written examinations, in-class tests or coursework.
+We take cheating and other academic misconduct very seriously, whether in written examinations, online exams, in-class tests, or coursework.

 Any such case will be treated as a disciplinary matter and will be referred to the School Director of Teaching and Learning (for students on taught programmes) or the School Director of Postgraduate Research (for students on research programmes), who may impose a penalty or refer the matter to the Senate Standing Committee on Academic Misconduct (SCAM).
 SCAM then has the power to impose more severe penalties including expulsion from the University.